 The Port of Bundaberg is serviced by two main wharves:

-The Port of Bundaberg Information Handbook provides a detailed overview of the port’s services and facilities for ship's masters, agents and owners.
+The Port of Bundaberg Information Handbook provides a detailed overview of the port’s services and facilities for ship masters, agents and owners.

 Sir Thomas Hiley Wharf exported 414,839 tonnes and John T. Fisher Wharf imported 133,439 tonnes for the financial year 2018-19.

-Please refer to our shipping schedules webpage for shipping movements in the Port of Bundaberg.
+Please refer to our shipping schedules page for shipping movements in the Port of Bundaberg.

-Please refer to our port charges webpage for rates for the Port of Bundaberg.
+Please refer to our port charges page for rates for the Port of Bundaberg.